Chief Human Resources Officer: example job description

 Identify the right leadership fit

-Our specialist tech executive search solutions can connect you to leaders who drive innovation and drive growth from day one.FAQs about hiring for a CIO role
+Our specialist executive search solutions can connect you to leaders who shape culture, build organisational capability, and drive performance from day one.FAQs about hiring for a CHRO role

 -

-What role does a Chief Information Officer (CIO) play in a company?
+What role does a Chief Human Resources Officer (CHRO) play in a company?

 For a detailed overview of responsibilities and reporting structures, download our job description template.